 One of the grandest houses of the town built in the courtyard style was the yamen (衙门 yámén) where the administrator (or magistrate) lived and worked.
 As this was an Imperial appointment and the official was usually relocated from far away (as a measure against corruption) he lived at the yamen with his family for a term of three years.
 It was to this house that people would come for help and seek justice.
 The courtyards may include the prison cells and a main hall for holding audiences.

-In the cold north heating was usually provided by a brick built 炕 kàng, over the flue of a wood burning stove.
+In the loess lands of Shaanxi and Gansu many people lived in caves dug into the soft loess cliffs.
+They are warm in winter and cool in summer.
+While in the cold north heating was usually provided by a brick built 炕 kàng, over the flue of a wood burning stove.
 Beds were made on top of the kang for the night and seats during the day.

 When Beijing became the national capital during the Yuan dynasty the city was laid out from scratch.
 The overall design by Liu Bingzhong was based on the ancient Zhou dynasty text 考工记 Kao Gong Ji The Records of Examination of Craftsman ➚ as a grid of 9x9 avenues with two or three gates on each side rather than one.
 The City Wall had nine story pavilions over each gateway housing a defensive guard and cannon.
 Each gate was used for a specific purpose; the ‘Gate of Virtue and Victory’ on the west of the north side 德胜门 Dé shèng mén for the dispatching of armies; ‘Gate of Certain Peace’ on the east of the north side 安定门 ān dìng mén (for carrying for transporting night-soil out to the fields and sewage farms; ‘Eastern Upright Gate’ on the north of the east side 东直门 Dōng zhí mén which carried in wood transported on the Grand Canal; ‘Gate of the Rising Sun’ in the middle of the east side 朝阳门 Cháo yáng mén through which grain was transported from the Grand Canal into the city granaries; ‘Gate of Sublime Learning’ on the east of the south side 崇文门 Chóng wén mén through which wine was transported; ‘Gate of the Righteous Sun’ in the middle of the south side 正阳门 Zhèng yángmén for the Emperor's sole use; ‘Gate of Majesty of Arms’ on the west of the south side 宣武门 Xuān wǔ mén through which condemned criminals were sent for execution; ‘Gate of Abundance’ on the south of the west side 阜成门 Fù chéng mén for the import of coal for heating and ‘Due West Gate’ on the north of the west side 西直门 Xī zhí mén for the import of fresh water for the Emperor's use.
 In later years additional gates were added.